-Now it is noteworthy that the communications which the spiritualist believes to be verily the words of our departed friends, give us full assurance that their individual characters remain unchanged; that mirth, and wit, and laughter, and every other human emotion and source of human pleasure, are still retained by them; and that even those small incidents of the domestic circle, which had become a source of innocent mirth when they were with us in the body, are still capable of exciting pleasurable feelings.
-And this has been held by some to be an objection to the reality of these communications instead of being, as it really is, a striking confirmation of them.
-Continuity, has been pre-eminently the law of our mental development, and it rests with those who would abruptly sever this continuity to prove their case.
+Now it is noteworthy that the communications which the

+spiritualist believes to be verily the words of our departed friends give us full assurance that their individual characters remain unchanged; that mirth, and wit, and laughter, and every other human emotion and source of human pleasure are still retained by them; and that even those small incidents of the domestic circle which had become a source of innocent mirth when they were with us in the body are still capable of exciting pleasurable feelings.
+And this has been held by some to be an objection to the reality of these communications, instead of being, as it really is, a striking confirmation of them.
+Continuity has been pre-eminently the law of our mental development, and it rests with those who would abruptly sever this continuity to prove their case.
 They have never even attempted to show that it accords with the facts or with the analogies of nature.

 Equally at variance with each other are the popular and the spiritualistic doctrines as regards the Deity.
-Our modern religious teachers maintain that they know a great They define minutely and critically his deal about God. various attributes; they enter into his motives, his feelings, and his opinions; they explain exactly what he has done, and why he has done it; and they declare that after death we shall be with him, and shall see and know him. the teaching of the "spirits" there is not a word of all this.
+Our modern religious teachers maintain that they know a great deal about God.
+They define minutely and critically His various attributes; they enter into His motives, His feelings, and His opinions; they explain exactly what He has done, and why He has done it; and they declare that after death we shall be with Him, and shall see and know Him.
+In the teaching of the "spirits" there is not a word of all this.
 They tell us that they commune with higher intelligences than themselves, but of God they really know no more than we do.
-They say that above these higher intelligences are others higher and higher in apparently endless gradation, but as far as they know, no absolute knowledge of the Deity himself is claimed by any of them.
-Is it possible, if these "spiritual" communications are but the workings of the minds of weak, superstitious, or deluded human beings, that they should so completely contradict one of the strongest and most cherished beliefs of the superstitious and the religious, and should agree with that highest philosophy (of which most mediums have certainly never heard), which maintains, that we can know nothing of the almighty, the eternal, the infinite, the absolute Being, who must necessarily be not only unknown and unknowable, but even unthinkable by finite intelligences.
+They say that above these higher intelligences are others higher and higher in apparently endless gradation, but as far as they know, no absolute knowledge of the Deity Himself is claimed by any of them.
+Is it possible, if these "spiritual" communications are but the workings of the minds of weak, superstitious, or deluded human beings, that they should so completely contradict one of the strongest and most cherished beliefs both of the superstitious and the religious, and should agree with that highest philosophy (of which most mediums have certainly never heard), which maintains that we can know nothing of the Almighty, the Eternal, the Infinite, the absolute Being, who must necessarily be not only unknown and unknowable, but even unthinkable by infinite intelligences.

 It is often asked, "What has Spiritualism done-what new facts, or what useful information have the supposed spirits ever given to man?"
-The true answer to thisdemand probably is, that it is no part of their mission to give knowledge to man which his faculties enable him to acquire for himself, and the very effort to acquire which is part of his education and preparation for the spiritual life.
-Direct information on matters of fact is however occasionally given, as the records of Spiritualism abundantly show; for example the recent discovery of an inexhaustible supply of pure water in the great city of Chicago (the want of which rendered it notoriously unhealthy) obtained from an artesian well sunk under the guidance of a medium, after it had been pronounced impracticable by men of science.
-These and all similar facts are however invariably disbelieved without inquiry.
-I prefer therefore to rest the claims of Spiritualism on its moral uses.
-I would point to the thousands it has convinced of the reality of another world, to the many it has led to devote their lives to works of philanthropy, to the eloquence and the poetry it has given us, and to the grand doctrine of an ever progressive future state which it teaches.
+The true answer to this demand probably is, that it is no part of their mission to give knowledge to man which his faculties enable him to acquire for himself, and the very effort to acquire which is part of his education and preparation for the spiritual life.
+Direct information on matters of fact is however occasionally given, as the records of Spiritualism abundantly show.
+I prefer, however, to rest the claims of Spiritualism on its moral uses.
+I would point to the thousands it has convinced of the reality of another world, to the many it has led to devote their lives to works of philanthropy, to the eloquence and the poetry it has given us, and to the grand doctrine of an ever-progressive future state which it teaches.
 Those who will examine its literature will acknowledge these facts.
-Those who will not examine for themselves either the literature or the phenomena of Spiritualism, should at least refrain from passing judgment on a matter of which they are confessedly and wilfully ignorant.
+Those who will not examine for themselves either the literature or the phenomena of Spiritualism, should at least refrain from passing judgment on a matter of which they are confessedly and willfully ignorant.